Khyatikumari/Metacrafter-Avalanche-Module-1/Readme_details.md

-Project Title
+# Project Title
 Smart Contract

-Description
+# Description
 An in-depth paragraph about your project and overview of use.

-Getting Started
+# Getting Started
 Code in REMIX platform

-How to run the program
+# How to run the program
 Step-by-step bullets
 code blocks for commands
-Help
+# Author
-Any advise for common problems or issues. command to run if program contains helper info
+Khyati kumari

-License
+# License
 This project is licensed under the Metacrafter License